nandac/letterloom/docs/manual.typ

 )
 ```

-*Note:* The sender's address is aligned to the right by default, but you can adjust it using the `from-alignment` parameter.
+*Note:* By default, the sender's address is right-aligned.
+You can change this using the `from-alignment` parameter, which also aligns the date field to match the selected alignment.

 #v(20pt)

 *`to`* #h(15pt) #highlight-type.dictionary

-Defines the recipient's name and address in a dictionary format with the following keys:
+Specifies the recipient's name and address in a dictionary format with the following keys:

 #table(
   columns: 3,